moments-behavior/red/README.md

   ```

 ### Install OpenCV
 - download and upzip `opencv-4.8.0.zip` and `opencv_contrib-4.8.0.zip`.
 Unzip the folders to `~/build/`, for instance.
+Note, if you are using cuda 12.2, please download opencv-4.10 instead.

 - to build OpenCV with opencv sfm, please follow instructions from: https://docs.opencv.org/4.x/db/db8/tutorial_sfm_installation.html first to install sfm dependency.
 Ceres solver is optional.
 If you wish to install ceres solver, a more detailed installation instruction can be found at: http://ceres-solver.org/installation.html#linux.
 At the time of test, one need to set CMake flag USE_CUDA=OFF for ceres.

 - build OpenCV using

 ```
 cd opencv-4.8.0/